05 February - 10 March 2020

 Participating researchers’ publication lists

 Attach all participating researchers’ publications lists joined up into one file.
-The list for each researcher shall include a maximum of 10 publications, in the form of the most relevant publications for the research described, and shall cover a maximum of one A4 page.
+The list for each researcher shall include the 10 publications that are the most relevant to the research described, and shall cover a maximum of one A4 page in Arial, font size 11, single line spacing and 2.5 cm margins.
 The name of the researcher in question shall be highlighted in bold and also be included in the page header of each list.

 The publications shall be of the types: Peer-reviewed original articles, conference contributions, edited volumes, research review articles, books and book chapters, and other publications including popular science books/presentations.

 Please state the administrating organisation and project site.

 Please request the review panel or panels (in priority order) that you wish to carry out the scientific assessment of your application.
 The final allocation of applications is determined by the Swedish Research Council.